Zenith-the-realest/school-vault/Notes/English/The Emigree - Poem.md

 >*My city hides behind me.
 They mutter death,*
 >*and my shadow falls as evidence of sunlight.*

+The two full stops suggest **powerlessness and confinement** - the punctuation stops the reader, but this *negative imagery* is stopped

 # **References**
 [[The Emigree - Context]]